Amps for TQWT and DTQWT speakers

 in triode mode and 35-45 watts in pentode mode.

-My ultimate recommendation is the GlowMaster KT88 PP fully balanced amplifier.
-This provides at least the level of transparency of my 6C33 mono blocks + the bass punch of my solid state amps.
-You will need a high-quality balanced line stage like the 6N6P + decent 24 bit high-res audio, minimum 2kUSD phono cartridge and a really good phone stage like the Grail to hear all what this amp can do.
-Sorry, this doesn't come cheap.
+My recommendation for the DTQWT is bi-amping with a good tube PP amp for mid-tweeter and some digital amp for the bass.
+Make sure they have the same gain!
+To run this you will need a high-quality balanced line stage like the 6N6P + decent 24 bit high-res audio, minimum 2kUSD phono cartridge and a really good phone stage like the Grail to hear all what this amp can do.
+Sorry, this certainly doesn't come cheap.

 As you can see I've tried to avoid answering the question on whether the modded JungSon is a great amt for the DTQWT.....Hmm... give it 20-30 minutes to warm up and it will deliver a midrange transparency probably unbeatable for the price.
 Problem is that the JungSon could run a whole stack of DTQWTs and it's kind of overkill.
 If the choice is between Jungson and some really good sounding valve amps, it's really a choice between sound because the Jungson sounds distinctively different from (my) valve amps.
 I'm sure that if I had an audience in for evaluating the Audio Mirror amps and JungSon, the discussion would be on which amp is the most correct because the JungSon may actually be more correct, where the non-feedback SET amps may have something (warmth) the JungSon does not.
 If you want it all from one power amp, the GlowMaster is the answer.
 Be prepared to spend some 4 kUSD for a GlowMaster before you've paid the amp, transport, extra tubes and some serious expensive coupling caps.
 And today (2018) I would hesitate to recommend my EAR 861, alone or bi-amped.
 This amp certainly doesn't come cheap, but the best <40 watt tube amp I've ever had.